hgdev-ch/toposuite-android/README.md

 Contributions are welcome.
 However, if your changes add a major feature, contact us before because we might not want it into the application.
 Simple bug fixes or minor improvements should usually be easily accepted.

+## SPONSORING

+This application is free but developers have to eat nonetheless.
+If you think this piece of software is useful to you, feel free to contribute by making a donation.
+If you feel like a feature is missing and you would like to have it implemented, consider sponsoring the development of this feature.
+Several organizations have already contributed to the development of this application.
+Why not yours?
+Feel free to [contact us](http://www.hgdev.ch/contact.html) about this.